Teaching and Learning

 Feedback and Marking

-Research shows that shows that the provision of effective feedback to students is one of the key factors for improving learning.
+Evidence from the Education Endowment Foundation shows that the provision of effective feedback to students is one of the key factors for improving learning.
 This research shows that effective feedback should:

 - Be specific, accurate and clear